smithwrinch/Advanced-Visualisation-and-Computational-Environments/coursework/README.md

 ![moon base](basee.PNG)
 ![moon base](moondoor.PNG)
 \
 Due to the varying altitudes of terrain I needed to find a way to ensure the base spawned on a flat surface.
-With the selected spawn chunk coordinates given by the level, I carved out a circular crator in that chunk to allow a realistic bed for the moon base to rest on.
+With the selected spawn chunk coordinates given by the level, I carved out a circular crater in that chunk, to allow a realistic bed for the moon base to rest on.
 \
 ![crater](crater.PNG)
 \